Dubai-based professional baseball league announces first franchise, Mumbai Cobras

 Mariano Rivera and Barry Larkin, two of Major League Baseball’s most decorated former stars with a combined six World Series Championships and 25 All-Star Game selections, are two high-profile investors in Baseball United.

-Shaikh says the federation will own the initial four teams and four additional teams to be unveiled next year.
+Shaikh says the league will own the initial four teams and four additional teams to be unveiled next year.
 He hopes the teams can eventually reap lucrative returns at auction.

 “Sports teams valuations are really becoming the new gold, if you look at how they performed over the last 40 years, 50 years versus the market,” he said.